microsoft/api-guidelines/graph/deltas.md

 ### Submit your API for review

-Now that you have pre-requisite items, you are ready to submit an [API review](../../review/final-prep.html).
+Now that you have prerequisite items, you are ready to submit an [API review](../../Review/Create-an-API-proposal).
 Describe that you are adding support for delta query (function) for your API.

-> Note: if you are adding a net new API with Delta query support on day one, you can reuse the existing API onboarding review so long as the delta query support was included in the initial API review
+> **Note**: if you are adding a net new API with Delta query support on day one, you can reuse the existing API onboarding review so long as the delta query support was included in the initial API review

 ### Update the schema metadata